hirsche/hyperledger/README.md

 `./start.sh`

-after startup the virtual machine should be accessible over hostname `interlace.chain` which is linking to localhost.
+After startup the virtual machine should be accessible over hostname `interlace.chain` which is linking to localhost.
 Thus playground should be startble with `http://interlace.chain:8080` from any browser.

+Run

+`vagrant ssh`

+in order to access the virtual machine.

 ## Stop